Washington (CNN) -- The House ethics committee released a report Monday detailing three counts against Rep. Maxine Waters, D-California.

 Waters is the second high-ranking Democrat now facing a public ethics trial this fall.
 New York Rep. Charlie Rangel, the former chairman of the tax-writing House Ways and Means Committee, has been accused of 13 violations of House rules involving alleged financial wrongdoing and harming the credibility of Congress.

-The prospect of inquiries into the two high-profile Democrats has compounded the fears of congressional Democrats nervous about their prospects in mid-term elections in November.
+Both trials could take place in September -- only a few weeks before the midterm elections.
+The prospect of inquiries into two high-profile Democrats has compounded the fears of congressional Democrats nervous about their prospects in November.

 The growing likelihood of trials for Waters and Rangel also adds the explosive element of race to the political equation.
 Both representatives are leaders of the Congressional Black Caucus, and OneUnited Bank is one of the largest minority-owned banks in America.